 It is also possible to travel by JR, but it requires a transfer at Tennoji Station along the way.
 The whole trip takes approximately one hour and costs 1060 yen (~ 9.8 USD), using the JR Airport Rapid.

 Buses run from Kansai Airport to the Osaka City Air Terminal (OCAT) approximately every 30 minutes.
 Tickets can be purchased at the airport limousine bus counter and cost 1000 yen (~ 9.3 USD).
 Travel time is about 50 minutes.

 The information used in this article is based upon information found on the Japanese Guide website.

-- Osaka blog (Osaka travel blog) — The fullest Osaka travel guide blog for a wonderful trip to Osaka for the first-timers.
+Are you looking for more Osaka travel guide and top things to do in Osaka: Tours, activities, attractions and other things?
+Read more: Osaka travel blog — The fullest Osaka city guide for a wonderful trip to Osaka for the first-timers.